hosua/Folder-Organizer-Tool/README.md

 # Issues
 I don't know how to make the binary files for Mac users.
 However, if you have python you can just run it via the script instead.

+Duplicate folder also detects multiple-disc ROMs as duplicates, will work on a fix.

 Duplicate ROM grabber is actually grabbing a few more ROMs than it's supposed to.
 No idea why but I'm working on a fix.
 FIXED in v0.8.1 release

 Extract and keep files containing was grabbing directories if they were present, also was causing errors when using capital letters.
 FIXED in 0.8.1.

-Duplicate folder also detects multiple-disc ROMs as duplicates, working on a fix.